 Given its distance from Jasper and Lake Louise, itβs also a great spot on the Icefields Parkway where you can camp to break your trip into two days.

-Location: right beside the parking lot for the Icefields Discovery Centre, 105 km south from Jasper along Icefields Parkway (128 km from Lake Louise)
+Location: right beside the parking lot for the Icefields Discovery Centre, 105 km south of Jasper along Icefields Parkway (128 km from Lake Louise)

 Amenities: outhouse only